btoron/pyOFSC/README.md

 21D| 1.15
 22B| 1.16, 1.17
 22D| 1.18
+24A| 2.0

 ## Deprecation Warning

-Starting in OFSC 2.0  (estimated for December 2022) all functions will have to be called using the API name (Core or Metadata).
+Starting in OFSC 2.0  all functions will have to be called using the API name (Core or Metadata).
 See the examples.

 Instead of